Rishi Sunak urged to raise defence spending by Estonia

 "Autocrats are investing in weapons," he told the BBC.
 "They believe in [the] power of arms."

-Nato estimates Estonia, which shares a 183-mile land border with Russia and has a population of 1.3 million people, will spend 2.3% of its GDP on defence in 2022.
+Nato estimates Estonia, which shares a 183-mile border with Russia and has a population of 1.3 million people, will spend 2.3% of its GDP on defence in 2022.
 Estonian ministers say they will raise this to 3% by 2024.

 Nato countries committed in 2014 to spend at least 2% of GDP on defence by 2024.
 Only nine members expected to meet that target this year.